nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 Our base class defines `source_type_t` as an alias for `std::shared_ptr<MessageMeta>` which we are going to use as it will appear in some of our function signatures.
 The way to think about `source_type_t` is that the stage we are writing emits objects of type `MessageMeta`.
 The `subscriber_fn_t` is an alias for a function which will receive an `rxcpp::subscriber` instance and emit messages into the pipeline.
 The class we are deriving from, `PythonSource`, defines both of these to make writing function signatures easier.

-Our constructor looks similar to the constructor of our Python class with the majority of the parameters being specific to communicating with RabbitMQ.
+Our constructor is similar to the constructor of our Python class with the majority of the parameters being specific to communicating with RabbitMQ.
 In this case the default destructor is sufficient.

 ```cpp
 RabbitMQSourceStage(const std::string &host,